Aastha2701/freestyle-jenkins/README.md

   - Copy your instance id and paste it along with :8000

 #### ( Successfully your application is running inside container )

+( If you want to start this project automation wise , first kill(M)  your exixting container for same port number allocation )

+- Now Install Docker Compose ( Go to your terminal )

+   ( No need to kill your container mannually )

+  - sudo apt-get install docker-compose -y

+  - docker-compose --version

+- Go to Jenkins dashboard  --->  Select your project  ---->  Configure  --->  Add a build step -----> Execute shell

+    - docker-compose down

+    - docker-compose up -d --force-recreate --no-deps --build web